 Security holes that can allow hackers and scammers to cause all kinds of grief for innocent users are “patched” via security updates on a regular basis, so we’re all used to installing those updates as they are released.

-Unfortunately, hackers are now taking advantage of our familiarity with security updates to trick us into downloading dangerous malware onto our systems.
+Unfortunately, hackers are once again taking advantage of our familiarity with security updates to trick us into downloading dangerous malware onto our systems.

 As usual there are several variations of this scam making the rounds, but they’re typically perpetrated in some form of this routine: